 - CLKDOMAIN CPU

 - CLKDOMAIN PBA

 - CLKDOMAIN PBB

-- CLKDOMAIN_ALL
+- CLKDOMAIN ALL

 Important: PBA and PBB clocks have to be less or equal to CPU clock.
 Morever, the flash wait state has to been taken into account at this point.
-If the CPU clock is over 33 MHz, the Flash controller has to be initialized with one wait state, like this flashc_init(FLASH_1WS, true).
+If the CPU clock is over 33 MHz, the Flash controller has to be initialized with one wait state, like this flashe init (FLASH 1WS, true).
 If the CPU clock speed is less or equal than 33 MHz, zero wait state is the correct setting for the flash.

-Hint: You can combine the clock domain selections with the pipe operator, like this CLKDOMAIN_CPU|CLKDOMAIN_PBB.
+Hint: You can combine the clock domain selections with the pipe operator, CLKDOMAIN_CPU|CLKDOMAIN_PBB.
 With this selection the PBA clock frequency won't be changed, but the CPU and PBB will be set up accordingly.

-5.7.3 General clocks
+6.7.3 General clocks